EOSIO/welcome/docs/10_welcome-to-eosio/index.md

 Learn how to build a full stack app using EOSIO in a hands-on demo!

 ### Training and Certification
+From platform fundamentals to application development, we have a hands-on training and practical certification path to fit your training and educational goals.
 Take part in the EOSIO [training and certification](https://eos.io/eosio-for-business/training-certification/) programs.

 ## Community Contributions